B271556/CellSize_Project/README.md

 ---

 ## Project Overview
-This repository contains a curated subset of the code used in my MSc Bioinformatics dissertation titled *“Examination of transcription factor-regulated gene expression changes with cell size in yeast.”*
+This repository contains a curated subset of the code used in my MSc Bioinformatics dissertation titled *Examination of transcription factor-regulated gene expression changes with cell size in yeast.*
-There are ~150 known transcription factors (TFs) in the budding yeast *Saccharomyces cerevisiae*.
+There are approximately 150 known transcription factors (TFs) in the budding yeast *Saccharomyces cerevisiae*.
 Each TF binds to and/or regulates various genes.
 This project integrates mRNA expression derived from four RNA-seq datasets with TF binding and regulation information to uncover how the expression of genes associated with TFs scales with cell size.
 The analysis was done twice (before and after removing growth rate effects) in order to distinguish between expression changes associated with cell size from those associated with cellular growth rate.

 ---

 ## Data Sources
-The data analysed in this project were derived from the following studies:
+The data analysed in this project were obtained from the following studies:
 1. **Huber, A. et al. (2011).** Sch9 regulates ribosome biogenesis via Stb3, Dot6 and Tod6 and the histone deacetylase complex RPD3L.
   *EMBO Journal* 30(15): 3052–3064. https://doi.org/10.1038/emboj.2011.221 (PMID: 21730963)
 2. **Swaffer, M.P. et al. (2023).** RNA polymerase II dynamics and mRNA stability feedback scale mRNA amounts with cell size.